BenZickel/torch_arima/ARIMA/tutorials/reconciling_experts.md

 # Background

 We would like to model experts that have time dependent opinions that must converge to the same value at some ultimate time $T$.
 The toy model we will use is based on each expert being a random walk.
+An implementation of this toy model using the Pyro probablistic programming language can be found [here](reconciling_experts.ipynb).

 # Toy Model